IacopomC/iacopomc.github.io/_posts/2021-11-30-sensor-fusion-and-tracking.md

 <br/>

-Finally, to compute the BEV map displayed later, we encode as RGB channels the *intensity*, *height* and *density* layers after normalizing them with the difference between the 1- and 99-percentile to mitigate the influence of outliers.
+Finally, to compute the BEV map displayed below, we encode as RGB channels the *intensity*, *height* and *density* layers after normalizing them with the difference between the 1- and 99-percentile to mitigate the influence of outliers.

 <br/>